 - ALWAYS!
 To be ready we have to prepare ahead of time.
 Like the grandmother who seemingly carries everything in her purse “just in case.”

-- Reprove, rebuke, exhort, with great patience and instruction – Discuss each aspect one at a time.
-Why is great patience and instruction necessary?
+3. Reprove, rebuke, exhort, with great patience and instruction – Why is great patience and instruction necessary?
 Every teacher knows that patience is one of the most important character qualities of a good teacher.
 When I taught my son to swim, ride a bike, and read it needed great patience and instruction.
+Mistakes were made.
+Progress was always slower than hoped.
+Attitudes were not perfect.
+These things trained me in patience as much as it trained him in the skills.

 - Prosperity gospel